nnation/pt_disciplined_trading/README.md

 **A:** Yes.
 You will need to update the below two properties in your PAIRS.properties.

     market = BTC
-    ALL_max_trading_pairs = [your value here]
-    ALL_min_buy_volume = [your value here]
+    ALL_max_trading_pairs = [your value here, see next question] ALL_min_buy_volume = [your value here, recommend 400-700]

 **Q:** What should I set ALL_max_trading_pairs to?

 **A:** You'll need to determine what your max trading pairs is based on your comfort levels, balance, DCA levels, and risk acceptance.
-Let's say you have a good ETH balance like 2 ETH....in this case I'd trade more pairs, instead of larger pairs.
-This will pool your risk among many pairs.
-If you have a lower balance, then clearly you'll only be able to run less pairs.
+As of this FAQ, I have 0.85 ETH.
+I can trade up to 18 pairs at a time.
+Your max trading pairs will be based on (1) your assumption of how many pairs will enter the various DCA levels (2) the **depth** of the DCA levels (3) ALL_max_cost_percentage.
 The true limiting factor on the number of pairs you run is your DCA setup.
 The current DCA setup is "deep" and so allows for a large number of pairs to be traded as the likelihood of DCA3 and DCA4 is less likely.
-Recommend you check out [this file](https://docs.google.com/spreadsheets/d/1RAh-xjqsOQITBZmaf2ZTbPqq2aqjyKwF_kJuesaMFPc/edit?usp=sharing) provided by JB, a member of the Crypto Gnome team.
+Please take a look at my a helper spreadhseet I made availabe on [GoogleDocs](https://docs.google.com/spreadsheets/d/1pjx3M85yikbTD2DcVoZ22OkHuMWRHobwDwxa3R-SWuk/edit?usp=sharing).

 **Q:** Why do you use ALL_max_cost_percentage instead of ALL_max_cost?

 **A:** Bottom line up front: to make sure you're compounding.
 Longer explanation: if you use percentage, then each time you buy it will take into account previous gains/losses.
 If you're making gains, subsequent buys will be larger and will in theory return greater net gains.

+**Q:** I've had a pair in the pairs log for X number of days, what's up with this?
+**A:** You'll have that.
+This is the diciplined trading setup...meaning you'll need to be patient.
+Allow the DCA levels to do their thing and allow the market to do what it does.
+If you don't feel good about a pair, then by all means change your DCA depth.
+If you have success with different DCA setups (i.e., you don't overextend your balance) then please share =D